tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 # PC New Setup Guide

 * *Heads up!
 It's recommended to run the game once before installing the randomizer, so that the game can make some systems files for itself.
-Otherwise the game may not boot up correctly after the randomzier is installed.*
+Otherwise it may not boot up correctly after the randomzier is installed.*

 ## Resources Needed:
 * [OpenKH](https://github.com/OpenKH/OpenKh/releases/download/release-412/openkh-build1892.zip)